playcanvas/web-components/README.md

 ### pc-entity

 The `pc-entity` tag is used to define an entity.
-It is a direct child of `pc-scene`.
-They can also be children of other entities.
+It must be a direct child of `pc-scene` or another `pc-entity`.

 | Attribute | Description |
 | --- | --- |